-NBM- National Blend of Models: a composite model that is run every hour.
-The NBM combines many major models (HRRR, RAP, GFS, NAM, GEFS, HIRESW, GFS MOS, Canadian GDPS, European ECMWF, and others) into a statistical group or “ensemble”.
-The NBM incorporates each of its constituent models into its output on a predetermined, hourly basis.
+NBM- National Blend of Models: (now often referred to as the “Model Blend” because it now includes international models) is a composite ensemble model that is run every hour.
+The NBM combines many major models (HRRR, RAP, GFS, NAM, GEFS, HIRESW, GFS MOS, Canadian GDPS, European ECMWF, Australian and others) into a statistical group or “ensemble”.
+The NBM incorporates specific constituent models into its calculations on a predetermined hourly basis and outputs the new forecast.
 The NBM begins (“initializes”) with the latest hourly HRRR model.

 The NBM uses an advanced statistical treatment of its constituent models, weighted towards which model(s) have performed best in the previous 6 hours, as determined by comparison with actual adjusted observed measurements in what’s called the “URMA”.
 (URMA – Unrestricted Real Time Mesoscale Analysis)